open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 There's also a [GDTF Builder](https://fixturebuilder.gdtf-share.com/) available for creating and editing GDTF Profiles.

-## Supported GDTF features in BlenderDMX
+## Supported GDTF features in BlenderDMX Addon

-BlenderDMX utilizes GDTF files to be able to visualize a device.
-GDTF files from GDTF Share can be downloaded directly from BlenderDMX.
+BlenderDMX Addon utilizes GDTF files to be able to visualize a device.
+GDTF files from GDTF Share can be downloaded directly from BlenderDMX Addon.
 Following GDTF properties are utilized:

 - A dynamic fixture object from a GDTF profile, either from primitives or custom models from 3DS and GLB mesh files